April 2025 -

 the left one was specifically designed for the elderly who find it easier to

-grip & turn a squared handle; its thread was produced with a Screw Box & Tap (
+grip & turn a squared handle; its thread was produced with a Screw Box & Tap (method

 (click below for close up view)